 Why Choose Us for Earlobe Repair?

 While earlobe repair is a simple surgery, that does not mean it cannot go wrong.
 When selecting a plastic surgeon to perform the surgery, you need to be confident that it will be performed with meticulous care and attention to detail, as you want to achieve a symmetrical, natural look.
-Too much cartilage removed, or too little, could lead to less attractive results.
+Too much tissue removed, or too little, could lead to less attractive results.

 Whether you need earlobe repair or more complex surgery, you can be confident that the most stringent patient safety protocols will be employed along with great precision and care when Dr. Flugstad and Dr. Rivet are performing surgery.
 The goal is to create earlobes that show no sign of earlier damage, whether a tear or stretched area.